 Now move your head into the normal position.
 Begin pulling the top of the mirror down.
 Keeping your head straight, look to your left and move the mirror until you can the road behind you that isn’t visible in your peripheral vision.
 You should be able to see a little bit of the entire length of your food truck, as well as the ground next to truck.

-Lean your head to the right towards the middle of the truck cab and adjust the right side mirror so that you can barely see the right side of your truck.
+Lean your head to the right towards the middle of the truck cab.
+Now adjust the right side mirror so that you can barely see the right side of your truck.
 You should not be able to see the side of your truck when your head is perfectly upright.

-Once again, move your head into the normal position, and have an assistant pull the mirror down until you can see the ground next to the truck in the bottom of the mirror.
-You have less peripheral visibility in this mirror, so it may have to come down a bit more than the driver’s side mirror.
+Once again, move your head into the normal position.
+Have an assistant pull the mirror until you can see the ground next to the truck in the bottom of the mirror.
+Please note that you have less peripheral visibility in this mirror.
+Because of this it may have to come down a bit more than the driver’s side mirror.

 Practice, Practice, Practice

-This procedure should be done every time someone gets into the driver’s seat of your food truck.
+Complete this procedure every time someone gets into the driver’s seat of your food truck.
 This process only takes a few seconds, and can make a big difference.

-Far too many food truck drivers do not use their side mirrors enough when changing lanes, instead relying on turning their heads and looking over their shoulder.
+Far too many food truck drivers do not use their side mirrors enough when changing lanes.
+Instead they rely on turning their heads and looking over their shoulder.
 The problem is this results in blind spots for the driver that does not trust using the side mirrors.
-But, once they are adjusted properly, using them and trusting them to give you the information you require will become a habit.
-It may feel a little weird at first, so it’s a good idea to practice driving with this mirror setup in a parking lot or quiet streets.
+Once they are adjusted properly, using trusting them to give you the information you require will become a habit.
+It may feel a little weird at first, but don’t let that stop you.
+It’s a good idea to practice driving with this mirror setup in a parking lot or quiet streets.